 Now Ive never done the Helsinki to Tallinn leg but I think its a bit different because they're so close.
 After all many joke that Tallinn is simply a suburb of Helsinki.
 The duty-free booze thing should still apply though.

 Id suggest using, Tallink http://www.tallink.com/ and Tallink Silja http://www.tallinksilja.com/

-However there is also Viking Line http://www.vikingline.fi/index.asp?lang=en although I wouldn't recommend them because they effectively tortured me. almost 8 years ago
+However there is also Viking Line http://www.vikingline.fi/index.asp?lang=en although I wouldn't recommend them because they effectively tortured me. about 8 years ago

 how much is it to go from tallinn too helsinki return almost 7 years agoAnswered by jan smith via Travellr.com